kube-logging/logging-operator/docs/configuration/plugins/syslogng-outputs/auth.md

 ### tls (*TLS, optional) {#auth-tls}

 This option sets various options related to TLS encryption, for example, key/certificate files and trusted CA locations.
 TLS can be used only with tcp-based transport protocols.
-For details, see [TLS for syslog-ng outputs](../tls/) and the [axosyslog documentation](https://axoflow.com/docs/axosyslog-core/chapter-encrypted-transport-tls/tlsoptions/).
+For details, see [TLS for syslog-ng outputs](../tls/) and the [syslog-ng documentation](https://axoflow.com/docs/axosyslog-core/chapter-encrypted-transport-tls/tlsoptions).

 Default: -